OpenSextant/Gazetteer/README.txt

- 	How to use Kettle to process and populate the OpenSextant Gazetteer
+ 	How to use Kettle to create the OpenSextant Gazetteer

- 	OpenSextant use the Kettle application (officially called "Pentaho Data Integration Community Edition" ) to process and transform the publicly available gazetteer data into a clean consistent form suitable to be ingested into a Solr repository and used by the OpenSextant geotagger.
+ 	OpenSextant use the Kettle ETL software  (officially called "Pentaho Data Integration Community Edition" ) to process and transform the publicly available gazetteer data into a clean consistent form suitable to be ingested into a Solr repository and used by the OpenSextant geotagger.

  	Here's how to do that: